 this by comparing the latest trunk tree with the latest branch

 tree: the resulting difference is exactly your branch

-of that.
-Because of this narrow focus, in addition to
+the use case described above.
+Because of this narrow focus, in

 svn merge options.
 You'll get an error if you